-Redundancy during maternity and other family leave - priority areas to consider for negotiations Does the special protection for women on maternity leave who are at risk of redundancy extended to pregnant workers from notification of their pregnancy?
-Is it also extended to returning mothers for a period on return to work?
-Is it also extended to workers on other forms of family leave?
-Does the redundancy and reorganisation policy clearly specify these rights for those on maternity leave and other family leave?
+Redundancy during maternity and other family leave - priority areas to consider for negotiations

+- Is the special protection for women on maternity leave who are at risk of redundancy extended to pregnant workers from notification of their pregnancy? - □ Is it also extended to returning mothers for a period on return to work, at least in line with legislation (18 months after the birth)? - Is it also extended to workers on other forms of family leave and those women who experience a miscarriage (at least for 2 weeks after a pregnancy ends for those who miscarry before 24 weeks of pregnancy?) - Does the redundancy and reorganisation policy clearly specify these rights for those on maternity leave and other family leave?